CFSS-WRO/Hero-Pong/README.md

-- Stereo depth camera: It is capable of processing image depth at up to 90 frames per second, it updates the object depth positions every 11.1 milliseconds, making it the ideal camera for tracking objects when the car is moving in such high speed.
+- Stereo depth camera: It is capable of processing image depth at up to 90 frames per second, it updates the object depth positions every 11.1 milliseconds, making it the ideal camera for tracking objects when the car is moving at such high speed.
 The camera runs a global shutter sensor which provides great low‑light sensitivity allowing robots to navigate spaces with the lights off.
 Therefore, this can minimize the effect of the disturbance of light in the surrounding environment.
 Unlike typical ultrasonic sensors, it can detect objects from a farther distance, which enhances the effectiveness of object detection.
-On the other hand, there are less blind spots in our camera when compared to that of ultrasonic sensors.
+On the other hand, there are fewer blind spots in our camera when compared to those of ultrasonic sensors.
 LiDAR sensors are also another widely used type of sensor used in robotics.
-However, it required much more energy to run and has less details in depth data compared to our stereo camera.
+However, it required much more energy to run and has less details in-depth data compared to our stereo camera.
 <p align="center">
   <img src="https://github.com/user-attachments/assets/0e1613c7-a394-453a-bc6e-d5edb2a98360" alt="Imagen 1" width="250">
   <img src="https://github.com/user-attachments/assets/16fb3ef4-1755-4df2-b9c5-3eb3c8674062" alt="Imagen 2" width="250">